 The first thing you need to do is make sure your measurement units are set to inches or mm.
 This will make it easier to upload your file to our website and ensure it scales correctly when it’s sent to the laser cutter.
 You should also make sure your artboard size is just a bit bigger than the final width and height of your piece.

-When creating your drawings, keep in mind that all individual aspects of your design should have an overall size larger than 0.5” x 0.5″.
-Since each individual part will be laser cut with a microtab, having parts smaller than 0.5” makes them difficult to separate from the material.
+When creating your drawings, keep in mind that each part should have an overall size that meets the minimum requirement for the material thickness.
+Since each individual part will be laser cut with a microtab, having parts smaller than the minimum size required makes them difficult to separate from the material.
+Find the flat part size limits for cutting all material thicknesses in our handy charts.

 2. Using shapes, lines, and pen tools